-I donated 17 inches of my hair to cancer patients <3
+Have you wondered how to donate hair?
+I recently donated 17 inches of my hair to cancer patients <3

 Last week, I went to a salon to get my hair trimmed.
-The hairstylist, Ankit Patel, being a close friend of mine, told me that he has started a campaign for hair donation to an NGO who then makes wigs from it for cancer patients.
+The hairstylist told me that he has started a campaign for hair donation to an NGO who then makes wigs from it for cancer patients.

 I loved the idea.

 With the year we are having, I wanted something positive to happen.
 But trimming more than half of my hair length, instead of just an inch or two was something I hesitated for a moment.
-After all while you opt for hair donation you need to cut minimum 12 inches of your hair…
+After all while you opt for hair donation you need to cut minimum 10 inches of your hair length.

 But then I figured, why not?
 Its just hair… It will grow back.